Redesigning Business Systems So They Work Over Time — Not Just This Quarter

 Step 7 — Relaunch

-The Relaunch closes the cycle by returning the organization’s redesigned capacity and repositioned story to the market.
-Not merely as a launch event — as the beginning of the next cycle of Creation.
-The Relaunch is the Death-and-Renewal to Creation edge of the organizational cycle: what has been transformed re-enters the world and begins generating the next cycle of relationships, value, and impact.
-Each Relaunch is the next Reveal.
-The geometry governs the sequence.
+Relaunch closes the cycle by returning the redesigned product, service, or business to the market.
+Not as a launch event — as the beginning of the next cycle of Creation.
+What has been redesigned and repositioned now re-enters the world and begins generating the next round of relationships, value, and impact.

 The Tetrahedron mapping